“I do things that make me hate myself; one of which was buy and read this book.”

 The book talks about how to move from feeling like I needed to anticipate, predict and plan for every future outcome— something that had occupied so much of my life for so long— being full of self-judgment for “bad decisions”, being full of anxiety about making the “wrong” decision in the present (and thus avoiding them in some cases), into being more open to possibilities I can’t foresee, more trusting that when I jump, a net will appear (or whatever the metaphor is), instead of my approach which is to thoroughly research the various ways successful jumpers had jumped, make a detailed jumping plan with jump metric targets and review dates to reassess how to and when to jump.

-It talks about how to move from being resentful and judgmental (two of my favourite hobbies) into at least being awake enough to stop that inner narrative and forgive yourself for it and let it go.
+It talks about how to move from being resentful and judgmental (what will I do with all that spare time?) into at least being awake enough to stop that inner narrative and forgive yourself for it and let it go.
 To be more happy with my life today instead of waiting for a future, more perfect version.
 And it does this without really telling you what to believe in.
 That’s up to you and completely open.

 And yes, it did this with examples that made me clench my fists and need to take rant breaks (having a meltdown during yoga class?
 Really?) and listing examples I just couldn’t see as real turmoil (not being invited to an acquaintance’s – who she spends some time trashing- birthday.
 Gee, her life is hard).